icanzilb/EasyAnimation/README.md

 **EasyAnimation** extends what UIKit offers in terms of animations and makes your life much easier because you can do much more without learning some perky new syntax.

+### Versions

+Easy Animation 1.0+ is written in _Swift 2.0_.
+If you are looking for a Swift 1.2 version check [Easy Animation 0.7](https://github.com/icanzilb/EasyAnimation/releases/tag/0.7.0).

 <a name="layers"></a>
 Easy Layer Animations
 ========